The Truth About Anxiety: Identify False Alarms vs. True Anxiety for Better Control

 Joan would wake up with a feeling of dread she couldn't shake.
 Despite her successful career, she would lie in bed wondering why she felt so empty.

-Her thoughts circled around her desire for connection, a family, and the lingering fear that her career had pushed these dreams too far out of reach.
+Her thoughts circled around her desire for connection and a family and the lingering fear that her career had pushed these dreams too far out of reach.

 This is an example of true anxiety: Joan's distress was a natural response to significant, unresolved concerns overshadowing her personal life.